Conflict + displacement + hunger: five years of humanitarian crisis

 - 7 million people are in need of humanitarian assistance and protection across the country as a result of armed conflict, inter-communal violence, economic crisis, disease outbreaks and climatic shocks.

-- 6 million people (half of the national population) are estimated to be severely food insecure.
-The magnitude of the food crisis is unprecedented.
+- 5.3 million people are estimated to be severely food insecure.
+The figure is projected to rise to more than 7 million

 What we are doing

-CARE’s emergency response has so far directly assisted nearly 600,000 people in four of the worst affected states, with emergency nutrition, water, sanitation, health, hygiene, education and protection support.
-We also support over 40 health facilities in Unity and Upper Nile States.
+CARE’s emergency response has so far directly assisted more than 900,000 people in four of the worst affected states, with emergency nutrition, livelihoods, health, peacebuilding and protection support.

 Click here to read the latest stories from CARE’s emergency response in South Sudan.

 Years of brutal civil war in South Sudan has left tens of thousands of people dead and forced millions of people from their homes.
-More than a million people have fled to neighbouring countries and at least 1.6 million people are internally displaced, most of them living in unregulated and insecure camps with no means of support.
-Following outbreaks of fierce fighting in late 2016, Fred McCray, CARE’s Country Director in South Sudan, said:
+Following outbreaks of fierce fighting in late 2016, Rosalind Crowther, CARE's Country Director in South Sudan, said:

 - Our response